 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 4 / 4

-Nongovernmental organizations (NGOs) may operate without restrictions, and several human rights groups are active in the country.
+Nongovernmental organizations may operate without undue restrictions, and a number of human rights groups are active in the country.

 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 4 / 4